 In order to use OpenNN with Visual Studio a solution for it must be created.
 This is easily done using Cmake.
-In a terminal, go to your OpenNN folder and run the following command.
+First of all, you can download OpenNN from GitHub or Sourceforge.
+Then, open a terminal, go to your OpenNN folder and run the following command.

 The process for building OpenNN using Make is really simple.
 Got to your OpenNN folder and run the following code to generate the necessary MakeFiles:

 cmake -DCMAKE_TYPE_BUILD=Release .

 OpenNN includes CMake files compatibles with MPI and OpenMP compilations.
 You just have to use "-D__OPENNN_MPI__=1" for the MPI compilation (requires mpi compiler), or "-D__OPENNN_OMP__=1" for the OpenMP compilation.

 All necessary files will be built and OpenNN will be ready to use.
 If you want to make only certain parts of the whole OpenNN repository you can do so by passing some argument to the above command (E.g: make opennn, make tests, ...).
 Please mind the following dependencies: